Tips for Caring Adults

 Parents can take several steps when it comes to ensuring preventive care for their adolescent.
 The American Academy of Pediatrics’ Bright Futures initiative has one-page fact sheets for parents and families on a wide range of health topics and issues.
 Additionally, Healthfinder.gov recommends four strategies for parents of adolescents:1

 - Help adolescents learn their health history.
-It is important to have an adolescent’s documented medical history, as health care providers use that information to personalize preventive care.
-The U.S. Surgeon General’s website offers My Family Health History, an accessible, private, and internet-based way to record your family’s health history.
-Also, if you or your health care provider does not have your teen’s immunization records, visit the Vaccines section of the OAH website for tips on how to obtain them.
+It is important to have an adolescent’s documented medical history, as healthcare providers use that information to personalize preventive care.
+The U.S. Surgeon General’s website offers My Family Health Portrait, an accessible, private, and internet-based way to record your family’s health history.
+Also, if you or your healthcare provider does not have your teen’s immunization records, visit the Vaccines section of the OAH website for tips on how to obtain them.
 The website also gives information on how parents can help adolescents stay up to date on vaccines.

 - Make a list of questions before the visit.
-A preventive visit is the perfect time to ask health care providers about an adolescent’s medical conditions (e.g., allergies) or changes in behavior or mood (e.g., a sudden lack of interest in favorite activities).
+A preventive visit is the perfect time to ask healthcare providers about an adolescent’s medical conditions (e.g., allergies) or changes in behavior or mood (e.g., a sudden lack of interest in favorite activities).
 Parents also may want to ask the provider whether their adolescent is getting enough physical activity and sleep, whether they are at a healthy weight, what immunizations they require, and how to talk to their teen about sex and healthy relationships.
-The American Academy of Pediatrics (AAP) has developed a series of tools for adolescent patients and their parents to use along with their health care provider, including pre-visit questionnaires to help identify areas of concern and additional questions.

-Both parents and health care providers can help teens receive recommended clinical preventive services by taking advantage of every visit a teen makes to a health care provider.
+Both parents and healthcare providers can help adolescents receive recommended clinical preventive services by taking advantage of every visit an adolescent makes to a healthcare provider.
 Sick visits also can be used to offer some preventive care.
 Get more information from Healthfinder.gov for parents of adolescents ages 11-14 and parents of teens ages 15-17.